onurmx/KeyboardMaster/README.md

 # KeyboardMaster
-KeyboardMaster is a game to enhance typing speed of a player.
-This project is done to learn basics of Windows API.
+KeyboardMaster is a game to enhance typing accuracy and speed of a player.
+This project was done to learn basics of Windows API.